thoughtspot/thoughtspot.github.io/_admin/setup/logins.md

 {% include content/ssh.md %}

-## Sign in to the ThoughtSpot application
+## Log in to the ThoughtSpot application

 {% include content/login.md %}